ABOUT THE PROJECT

 Make it Mondays is a programming initiative designed to engage young entrepreneurs who have ideas for social innovation and need a community for support and guidance.
 It offers social entrepreneurs/makers opportunities to meet and learn from like-minded peers and experts through exciting, interactive short-term projects and workshops.

-The project was developed through +Acumen and IDEO.org’s Human-Centered Design course, and was refined through a process of inspiration, ideation, and implementation.
+The project was developed through +Acumen and IDEO.org’s Human-Centered Design course across nine weeks, and was refined through a process of inspiration, ideation, and implementation.
 I worked as a team lead alongside 5 group members, leading our weekly workshops and collaborating on the interviewing, researching, idea synthesizing and prototyping processes.

 I was very lucky…got the right cards and played them right.
 Resources got me thinking about interactions between public and private sectors, tools to do social activism in a way outside of politics.
 I wish that social entrepreneurship had more recognition.